 - SHOULD Include a transcript from EVERY college/university you have ever attended for academic credit!
 If you don't, processing your application will be delayed!

-- SHOULD START your Background statement with your academic degrees!
+- SHOULD START your Personal Statement with your academic degrees!

-- SHOULD Summarize in your Background statement your work experience as it APPLIES to your Computer Science capabilities
+- SHOULD Summarize in your Personal Statement your work experience as it APPLIES to your Computer Science capabilities.

-- SHOULD Explain succinctly in your Purpose statement how the OMSCS degree will benefit YOU
+- SHOULD Explain succinctly in your Background Statement how the OMSCS degree will benefit YOU.

 - SHOULD INCLUDE a resume – processing your application will be delayed if you do not submit a resume.

-Guidelines on what makes a strong Background statement and Statement of Purpose, plus suggestions on what to ask the writers of your Recommendation Letters to do.
+Guidelines on what makes a strong Personal Statement and Background Statement, plus suggestions on what to ask the writers of your Recommendation Letters to do.

 Following these suggestions and guidelines does NOT guarantee admission into the OMSCS program!

-Here is an example of a succinct yet complete Background statement (it happens to be a EE major, but this example can be applied to any background):
+Here is an example of a succinct yet complete Personal Statement (it happens to be a Computer Engineering major, but this example can be applied to any academic background):

-I graduated with a 3.75/4.0 GPA from XYZ with a BS in EE.
+I graduated with a 3.75/4.0 GPA from XYZ with a BS in Computer Engineering.
+I wish to study in the OMSCS program so that I can learn more in depth knowledge about Computer Science and apply those concepts to my job functions.
 While attending XYZ, I worked in the business intelligence office writing SQL reports to provide projections for the financial aid office.
 While at XYZ I was a member of the TUV lab where I was a student mentor for various projects and a soldering instructor.
 For my senior capstone project, I was the hardware design lead.
 As a student I interned at ABC for a summer working with the hardware department.
-As a student I attended numerous hackathons across the country and my team became one of the top teams in the country.
-After graduation, I worked full time as an EE for ABC in the hardware department.
+As a student I attended numerous hackathons across the country, and my team became one of the top teams in the country.
+After graduation, I worked full time as an CE for ABC in the hardware department.
 I designed custom PCB's and wrote embedded software.
 I worked there for 3 years, but before I left ABC for another company, I was the DSP lead for a project as well as the embedded software lead for another project.
 I now work for a company named QRT as a software engineering manager.
+I am particularly interested in operating systems and networking and the roles those areas play in embedded software.

 - Keep it short!